cakemanny/cakemanny.github.io/_posts/2024-07-06-computing-stack-maps.md

 +---------+--------+
 ```

-A succinct way to pass along the _defined-variables_ information
-might be to use a bitmap
-but since we don't know how many variables we'll run into,
-we can pass along our _defined-variables_ by attaching an array of these
+We can pass along our _defined-variables_ by attaching an array of these
 variable IDs to the AST node.
-In some imaginable pretty printing of our AST, it might look like this:
+Were we to pretty print our AST, it might look like this:

 ```
 Body([